mrain/pps-election/README.md

 # User Guide
 First thing you need to know is our GUI `statics/index.html`.
 You may directly open it and load your file to visualize your result.
-2 sample maps and 1 sample result file are provided.
+2 sample maps (in directory `maps`) and 1 sample result file `result.dat` are provided.

 In this project, you can implement your ideas using other languages and use this library to verify your result.
 If you choose our platform,